QuarkNerd/blog/dwybourn/_posts/2016-01-13-introduction-to-hadoop-and-map-reduce.md

 At the top of the method we create a configuration and we set a property called “textinputformat.record.delimiter”.
 This tells our Hadoop program that every value entry is delimited with a double newline character.
 We have to do this as each review entry is multiple lines, with each one separated by a two newlines between them.
 If each review entry was on a single line, then there would be no need to create our own configuration here as the default delimiter is a single newline.

 ### Running the example
-The code and its maven file can be found here. (add github link).
+The code and its maven file [can be found on github](https://github.com/dwybourn/hadoop-reviews-analyser).
 Checkout the code (or type it out yourself) and run the following to build the program:

     mvn clean install